 - Chicken livers and other organ meats, pate

 - Sourdough bread, fresh baked yeast goods (donuts, cakes, homemade breads, and rolls)

 - Most beans including lima, Italian, pole, broad, fava, navy, pinto, snow peas, garbanzo, lentils, and dried beans and peas

-- Certain fresh fruits including ripe bananas, citrus fruits, papaya, red plums, raspberries, kiwi, pineapple
+- Certain fresh fruits including ripe bananas, citrus fruits, papaya, red plums, raspberries, kiwi, and pineapple

 - Dried fruits (figs, raisins, dates)